 “Going green” actually comes quite naturally to us at Abbott-Action.
 Corrugated products are, in themselves, sustainable.
-However, we recognize that, being stewards of our planet, we must do more.
+However, we recognize that, being stewards of our planet, we must do more than just produce and sell our corrugated packaging products.
 Abbott-Action accepts this position and incorporates sustainability into our lives and into the early stages of product development.
-It is in this way that we are able to surpass this responsibility by improving, not sacrificing, the quality and effectiveness of the final product and eliciting only positive impacts on our environment.
+It is in this way that we can surpass this responsibility by improving, not sacrificing, the quality and effectiveness of the final product and eliciting only positive impacts on our environment.

 - Fiber-based packaging is a renewable resource

 - Corrugated is the single most recycled packaging material

 - Our sustainable practices results in reduced materials and lowered production costs

 - Corrugated packaging is lightweight for low-cost shipping